plinder-org/plinder/docs/tutorial/index.md

 # Tutorial

 The following tutorials represent the two approaches to using PLINDER:
-You can either use the files from the dataset directly using your preferred tooling, or you can utilize the dedicated `plinder` Python package for interfacing the data.
+The files from the dataset can be accessed directly using your preferred tooling.
+On the other side, the dedicated `plinder` Python package provides a simplified efficient way for working with the data.

 ```{toctree}
 :maxdepth: 1